opf/openproject/docs/system-admin-guide/integrations/README.md

 OpenProject offers integration with Nextcloud for file storage and collaboration.
 You can find more information about [setting up the integration with Nextcloud](./nextcloud) and [using the integration](../../user-guide/nextcloud-integration/).

+## OneDrive/Sharepoint

+OpenProject offers integration with OneDrive/Sharepoint for file storage and collaboration.
+You can find more information about [setting up the integration with OneDrive/Sharepoint](./one-drive) and [using the integration](../../user-guide/one-drive-integration/).

 ## Slack

 There is a rudimentary OpenProject Slack integration from the community.
 It messages a configured Slack channel, every time a Work Package or Wiki site is modified.
 This integration is not officially supported by OpenProject.